zakcole08/sieve/README.md

 ### Notes

 - Currently only supports .ppm image format
-- Doesn't work on PPM's that have comment lines

 ### ToDo

-- Add parsing and proper handling for max colour value and comment line
+- Add parsing and proper handling for max colour value
-- Add functionality to pass filename as an argument
 - Add support for new image formats